azangaladze/LoanApi/Readme.md

 ## Highlights
 There are some features in this project:
+* Authorize with JWT bearer token (also available using Swagger)
+* Storing hashed passwords in db
-* Authentication
+* Roles
 * AutoMapper
 * SeriLog
-* JWT bearer token
-* Roles
-* Storing hashed passwords in db
 * Fluent Validation
 * Custom Exceptions and error messages
-* Authorize in Swagger
-* xUnit test with fluent assertion
+* xUnit test with Moq, Fluent Assertion and AutoFixture

 ## Setup
 To run this project: